In the first chapter of my new blog series, I invite you to join me on a tour of the top producing wine regions of the world, starting with Italy.

 Steveston Winemakers carries red and white wines from some of the top Italian wine regions of the world.

 I hope you enjoyed this article about wine regions of the world.
-Please share it by clicking on the share icon on the upper left corner of your screen.
+Please share it by clicking on the share icon on the upper right corner of your screen.

 Next month, we’ll explore France.